 Chapters 62 and Chapter 63 of the Laws of 2003 enacted, among other provisions, the Municipal Assistance Refinancing Act (Act), effective July 1, 2003 and deemed repealed July 1, 2034.
 The Act created an incentive for the State to seek an appropriation to provide \$170 million per year, from the Local Government Assistance Tax Fund (Fund) to the City of New York (City) for each of the City's fiscal years beginning July 1, 2003 and ending June 30, 2034.
-The Act requires the Corporation to annually certify \$170 million, and subject to annual appropriation, make a series of payments to the City or the Mayor's assignee in each City fiscal year beginning July 1, 2003 and ending June 30, 2034 totaling \$5.27 billion.
+The Act requires the Corporation to annually certify \$170 million so that the State, subject to annual State appropriation by the legislature, can provide for a series of payments to the City or the Mayor's assignee in each City fiscal year beginning July 1, 2003 and ending June 30, 2034 totaling \$5.27 billion.

 The Act was established with the expectation that the City, acting through the Mayor, would assign the annual payments from the State to a newly created not-for-profit corporation that would issue bonds and use those proceeds to refinance all existing debt of the Municipal Assistance Corporation for the City of New York (MAC) due in the near term (approximating \$2.5 billion at the time of the Act).
 Subsequent to the Act, the City created the Sales Tax Asset Receivable Corporation (STARC) to securitize the annual payments and refinance the existing MAC bonds with the proceeds, as intended.
-The annual expected payments of \$170 million would be used by the City to pay the debt service on the refinanced debt.
-By law the Fund receives one cent (23.5%) of the State's Consumption and Use Tax receipts (approximately \$2.3 billion during 2004).
-The Fund receipts not needed by the Corporation for its purposes are transferred to the State's General Fund.
-Based on current law, this transfer can only occur after an appropriation is enacted and the Corporation receives the amounts it has certified a need for, which now also includes the annual payment to the City or its assignee.
-Until the Corporation receives all the funds it has certified a need for, no excess sales tax receipts can be transferred from the Fund to the State's General Fund.
+The annual expected State payments of \$170 million would be used by the City to pay the debt service on the refinanced debt.
+By law the Fund receives one cent (23.5%) of the State's sales and use tax receipts (approximately \$2.5 billion during 2005).
+The balance of the Fund receipts not needed by the Corporation for its purposes, are transferred from the Fund to the State's General Fund.
+Based on current law, until the legislature enacts an appropriation of \$170 million, the Corporation certifies the release of the funds, and the \$170 million State payment is made, and the Corporation receives the amount it has certified for its needs, no excess sales tax receipts can be transferred from the Fund to the State's General Fund.
+During 2005, the Corporation certified the release for the first State payment of \$170 million to the City.

 The Corporation filed a complaint in New York State Supreme Court in August 2003 seeking a court determination that the statute requiring a certification and possible payment by the Corporation to the City of New York or its assignee was invalid.
-Ultimately, the New York State Court of Appeals found the statute to be valid but that it does require an annual appropriation to make any payments.
-The court further found that any annual payment could not interfere with the Corporation bondholders' rights.
+Ultimately, the New York State Court of Appeals found the statute to be valid but that it does require an annual State appropriation to make any payments.
+The court further found that any annual payment required by the State could not interfere with the Corporation bondholders' rights.

-In May 2004, the Corporation amended its General Bond Resolution and General Subordinate Lien Bond Resolution ("the Resolutions") to make clear that any failure to certify or make payments to the City or its assignee has no impact on the Corporation's own bondholders; and that if any such act or omission were to occur with respect to any possible STARC bonds, that act or omission would not constitute an Event of Default with respect to the Corporation bonds.
+In May 2004, the Corporation amended its General Bond Resolution and General Subordinate Lien Bond Resolution ("the Resolutions") to make clear that any failure to certify or assure that the State's payments are made to the City or its assignee has no impact on the Corporation's own bondholders; and that if any such act or omission were to occur with respect to any possible STARC bonds, that act or omission would not constitute an Event of Default with respect to the Corporation bonds.
 In June 2004, the Corporation's Trustee, The Bank of New York, notified the Corporation's bondholders of these amendments.